WPP Q1 2011 Trading Update

-- LIKE-FOR-LIKE REVENUES FLAT IN FIRST QUARTER, UP IN MARCH
+- LIKE-FOR-LIKE REVENUES UP ALMOST 7% IN FIRST QUARTER, GROSS MARGIN UP WELL OVER 7%

-- FIRST QUARTER PROFITS AND OPERATING MARGIN WELL AHEAD OF BOTH BUDGET AND LAST YEAR
+- FIRST QUARTER PROFITS AND OPERATING MARGIN ABOVE BUDGET AND WELL AHEAD OF LAST YEAR

-In the first quarter of 2010, reported revenues were £2.078 billion, down just under 2% from last year.
-Revenues in constant currency were up 0.5%, reflecting the strength of the pound sterling against the US dollar and Euro.
-On a like-for-like basis, excluding the impact of acquisitions and currency fluctuations, revenues were flat with last year.
-Revenues have stabilised following declines of 5.8% in the same quarter last year and 7.2% in the last quarter of last year and over 8% last year.
-The first quarter saw sequential improvements each month, with March up 1%, the first monthly revenue growth for 14 months since December 2008.
+In the first quarter of 2011, reported revenues were up 7.0% at £2.223 billion.
+Revenues in constant currency were up 8.4%, reflecting the strength of the pound sterling against the US dollar and Euro.
+On a like-for-like basis, excluding the impact of acquisitions and currency fluctuations, revenues were up 6.7% and gross margin 7.4% compared with the same period last year.
+Revenues have continued to recover following the stabilisation in quarter one of last year and the sequential improvement in like-for-like growth in quarters two, three and four of 2010.

-Net new business billings for the first quarter were up strongly against last year, at £1.066 billion ($1.705 billion) and the Group continues to benefit from consolidation trends in the industry, winning many assignments from existing and new clients.
-The Group heads all analysts’ net new business win tables for the first quarter by a considerable margin, a performance which has continued in April.
+Net new business billings for the first quarter were reasonably strong at £841 million ($1.346 billion), not as good as the first quarter last year, but well in line with the quarterly average last year, which was very strong and the Group continues to benefit from consolidation trends in the industry, winning many assignments from existing and new clients.
 The general economic situation continues to encourage a significant number of account reviews, consolidations and new business opportunities, particularly in media investment management.

 Balance Sheet and Cash Flow

 The Group continues to implement its strategy of using free cash flow to enhance share owner value through a combination of capital expenditure, acquisitions and share repurchases.
-In the twelve months to 31 March 2010, the Group’s free cash flow was £924 million.
-Over the same period, the Group’s capital expenditure, acquisitions, share repurchases and dividends were £582 million.
+In the twelve months to 31 March 2011, the Group’s free cash flow was £1.169 billion.
+Over the same period, the Group’s capital expenditure, acquisitions, share repurchases and dividends were £727 million.

-In the first quarter of 2010, the Group made a number of small acquisitions or increased equity interests in advertising and media investment management in Poland, Israel, Brazil and Colombia; in public relations and public affairs in Germany and Poland and in direct, digital and interactive in the United States and the United Kingdom.
+In the first quarter of 2011, the Group also made a number of small acquisitions or increased equity interests, in advertising and media investment management in the United States, the Netherlands, Bahrain, South Africa, China and Korea; in consumer insight in Ireland, Germany, Lithuania and Kenya; in direct, digital and interactive in the United States, China and Singapore and in specialist communications in the United States.
+Expenditure totalled £26 million, including initial and earn-out payments.

 For further information: